Growing Edible Flowers in Stockton-on-Tees, County Durham and Teesside

 Preparation

 Melt the butter in a large pan.
-Add your leeks, green garlic, and shallots and sweat (cook slowly without browning).
-Cook until the shallots are translucent and the leeks and green garlic are tender.
-Add the potatoes and cook for 2 minutes longer.
-Add chicken stock.
-Season with salt and pepper to your taste.
+Add the leeks, green garlic and shallots, cooking slowly without browning until soft and translucent.
+Add the potatoes and cook for another two minutes.
+Pour in the chicken stock and season to taste.

 Memories of Great Uncle Cyril Hay